DhirajBhakta/reflections/FLEETING_NOTES/Docker_and_Kubernetes/kubernetes.md

 	      - if no heartbeat for 40s, marks the node as _UNREACHABLE_ (Node monitor grace period=40s)
 	      - It gives that node 5mins to come back up, after which it will evict all the pods on that node so that they can be run on other healthy nodes (POD eviction timeout=5min)
       - **the Replication Controller** _watches_ the containers/pods..
 		- ensures current=desired pods.
 	- All the above "built-in" controllers are packaged as a single process called "kube-controller-manager"
 	- the `ReplicaSet` uses the replication Controller.
 	- **...XYZ Controller** _watches_ custom resources.
 You can write your own controllers for your CRDs..
-     - **the etcd** (key value store of cluster state)
+     - **the etcd** (key value store of cluster state) distributed, reliable key-value store
 	      - stores the current state config and desired state config
-      - etcd is distributed, reliable key-value store
 - multiple worker Nodes
   - worker node is where actual applications are running.
   - ...is where containers run.